SCRT-HQ/VaporShell/docs/glossary/New-VSIAMUserToGroupAddition.md

----
-layout: glossary
-title: New-VSIAMUserToGroupAddition
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSIAMUserToGroupAddition

 ## SYNOPSIS
-Adds an AWS::IAM::UserToGroupAddition resource to the template
+Adds an AWS::IAM::UserToGroupAddition resource to the template.
+Adds the specified user to the specified group.

 ## SYNTAX